AliTopal89/jenkins_fundamentals/jenkins-pipeline/README.md

 **Blue Ocean pipeline editor** generates a Jenkinsfile and stores it in the source code repo.
   - Allows you to add/remove config stages and steps with a GUI
   - Provides visualization for the pipeline run, becomes handy with parallel steps especially
-  - the GUI doesn't support all features such as `build now` `build with params` classic web UI option
+  - the GUI doesn't support all features such as `build now`, `build with params` classic web UI option
   - Supports apply options to the pipeline, and use the `when` directive. `post` section of your job is supported on blue ocean.

 **Benefits**:
   - Jenkins master can restart and Pipeline continues to run (durable),
   - can stop for manual approval (pausable),
   - supports typical CD requirements like fork, parallelize, loop, join (versatile),
-  - supports custom extensions to its DSl (Extensible),
+  - supports custom extensions to its DSL (Extensible),
     -  for example:
       - Create a new plugin project, either fork the simple build one, or add a dependency to it in your `pom.xml` / `build.gradle` file,
       - Put your dsl in the resources directory (note the "package dsl" declaration at the top)